 Brilliant production, so moving and at the same time plenty of humour.
 A remarkable performance.”
 Audience member in Britain

 It is very exciting to welcome the Freedom Theatre’s tour of their new play ‘The Siege’ to Britain.
 This is real political theatre, performed out of the both terrible and inspiring experience of a struggle for freedom and justice.
 They are living proof that telling stories and entertaining audiences are powerful acts of resistance to oppression.
 Do go and see them, they have news for us.
 This little theatre could change the world.”
 Howard Brenton, playwright

 This is a rare opportunity to see this famous company.
 This should be not only exciting theatre but give us an insight into the horrific oppression suffered by Palestinians in the territories occupied by Israel.
 I’m sure the performance will be a hit!”
 Ken Loach, film director

-The Siege is supported by the EU, the British Council, The Roddick Foundation, The Arab British Centre, Steps Beyond – European Cultural Foundation, Arts Council England and The Lipman-Miliband Trust.
+The Siege 2015 performances were funded by the EU, the British Council, The Roddick Foundation, The Arab British Centre, Steps Beyond – European Cultural Foundation, Arts Council England and The Lipman-Miliband Trust.

 The Siege 2016 and 2017 West Bank performances are funded by the Consulate General of Sweden.